 “I’m tired, too” is the usual response when I tell someone I’m fatigued.
 That would make my blood boil, but anger takes too much energy when you’re fatigued, so I’ve settled for an exhausted sigh.
 Here are some examples from my last two days that show how different fatigue is from being tired.

-Not being able to do the most basic tasks
+Not being able to do the small things

 Fatigue is daydreaming about cleaning the house, but not even being able to sweep the floor or clean the sink.